sxdl/hugo-academic-cv/content/authors/admin/_index.md

 ## Biography

 Hello!
 This is Zicheng Zeng (曾子乘).
-I am an undergraduate student at South China University of Technology majoring in Artificial Intellegence.
-My research interests include 3D vision.
+I am a third-year undergraduate student at South China University of Technology majoring in Artificial Intellegence.
+My research interests include 3D vision and 3D generation.

 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->